omgnetwork/omgnetwork.github.io/docs/retrieve-balances.md

 ## Lifecycle

-1. The `getBalance` or `getErc20Balance` function creates a RLP encoded array of balances that contain [BigNum](https://github.com/indutny/bn.js) objects.
+1. A user calls the `getBalance` or `getErc20Balance` function to create a RLP encoded array of balances that contain [BigNum](https://github.com/indutny/bn.js) objects.
-2. A user finds and returns balances that match a given currency (`ETH_CURRENCY` for ETH or `ERC20_CONTRACT_ADDRESS` for ERC20 tokens).
+2. A user filters an array of balances and returns an array for desired currency (`ETH_CURRENCY` for ETH or `ERC20_CONTRACT_ADDRESS` for ERC20 tokens).
-3. Additionally, a user may want to convert the amount of each balance from Wei into a decimal number using `fromWei` function of the `Web3` module.
+3. A user converts the amount of each balance from Wei into a decimal number.

 ## Real-World Code Sample